MosesSupposes/Purescript-By-Example/text/chapter10.md

 ## Defining Foreign Types

-Suppose instead of returning a `Maybe a`, we wanted to return a new type `Undefined a` whose representation at runtime was like that for the type `a`, but also allowing the `undefined` value.
+Suppose instead of returning a `Maybe a`, we want to actually return `arr[0]`.
+We want a type that represents a value either of type `a` or the `undefined` value (but not `null`).
+We'll call this type `Undefined a`.

-We can define a _foreign type_ using the FFI using a _foreign type declaration_.
+We can define a _foreign type_ using a _foreign type declaration_.
 The syntax is similar to defining a foreign function:

 ```haskell
 foreign import data Undefined :: Type -> Type
 ```

-Note that the `data` keyword here indicates that we are defining a type, not a value.
+The `data` keyword here indicates that we are defining a _type_, not a value.
 Instead of a type signature, we give the _kind_ of the new type.
 In this case, we declare the kind of `Undefined` to be `Type -> Type`.
 In other words, `Undefined` is a type constructor.

 We can now simply reuse our original definition for `head`: